brimdata/zed/docs/lake/design.md

 * `from pool@branch<:meta>` - branch level

 `<meta>` is the name of the metadata being queried.
-The available metadata sources varies based on level.
+The available metadata sources vary based on level.

 For example, a list of pools with configuration data can be obtained in the ZSON format as follows: